owkin/FLamby/flamby/datasets/fed_isic2019/README.md

 ### Ethics
-As per the [Terms of Use](https://challenge.isic-archive.com/terms-of-use/) of the [website](https://challenge.isic-archive.com/) hosting the dataset, the dataset has been properly de-identified in accordance with the applicable requirements.
+As per the [Terms of Use](https://challenge.isic-archive.com/terms-of-use/) of the [website](https://challenge.isic-archive.com/) hosting the dataset, one of the requirements for this datasets to have been hosted is that it is properly de-identified in accordance with the applicable requirements and legislations.

 ## Data
 To download the ISIC 2019 training data and extract the original datacenter information for each image,